 The U.S. Department of Housing and Urban Development (HUD) provides housing counseling for seniors who have never bought a home before or who have not gone through the process in a while.

-Seniors may benefit from housing counseling services to learn about the programs available to them and to obtain favorable lending terms.
+Seniors may benefit from housing counseling services to learn about the programs available to them and to potentially obtain favorable lending terms.
 HUD sponsors housing counseling agencies all over the country to give senior, as well as others advice for a small fee and, in some cases, for free.
-If a senior would like to talk to a housing counselor, then the professionals who work with HUD are trained to give advice on how to buy an HUD home, how to avoid going through a foreclosure, defaulting, reverse mortgages, credit problems and more.
+If a senior would like to talk to a housing counselor, then the professionals who work with HUD are trained to give to seniors and others advice for a small fee and, in some cases, for free.
+For example, individuals can learn how to buy a HUD home, how to avoid going through a foreclosure, defaulting, reverse mortgages, credit problems and more.
 Representatives can also help seniors who need advice about renting.
 For more information on these services or how to use them, please refer to the sections below.